-I did replant this clone.
-That was at the end of November when I didn't have any time to count its bulbs - bulb counts are useful since they give a reasonable indication of how well a clone is doing.
-I did give Wim one of its bulbs for evaluation.
-It was a small one, so it will need one year to reach bloom-size.
+I did replant this clone, but that was at the end of November when I didn't have any time to count its bulbs - bulb counts are useful since they give a reasonable indication of how well a clone is doing.
+I did give Wim one of its bulbs for evaluation, but it was a small one, so it will need one year to reach bloom-size.